biosustain/dsp_bulk-sangerseq/data/test_data_1/README.md

 It is suitable to test the ```tracy assemble``` as well as the ```tracy decompose``` and ```tracy align``` command.

 ## Usage
-Use sample_{x}.abi files for testing against the reference file sample.fa
+Use sample_{x}.abi files for testing against the reference file sample.fa.
+The sample sheet "samplesheet_test_data_1.csv" is ready to use.